Origins and evolution of money

 Outside of this western Eurasian area, many non-coinage forms of money persisted.

 First paper claims on coin deposits emerged in the 7th century, in China.
 Private agents began issuing paper receipts redeemable for entrusted precious metals.
 In the 10th century, the Chinese government limited the service of issuing these notes to specific establishments to which it granted licenses.
 In the 12th century, Song dynasty decided to take direct control of the system and price inflation appeared (caused by monetary inflation).
 In the 13th century, the paper became issued exclusively by the government and not backed by any precious metal.
 It was a system of pure fiat money.
 Fiat printing (the equivalent of coin debasement) abuse ended up collapsing the system.
-In the 15th century, monetary metals became the main form of money again.
+In the 15th century, monetary metals became the main form of money in China again.

 Towards the 16th century, in the West, paper receipts began to assume money functions through bills of exchange and promissory notes which allowed trade across hostile lands, and from the 17th century, through bank notes representing a certain amount of precious metals stored in vaults (hopefully).

 During the 18th century, the technological advances of the industrial revolution made easier to counterfeit coins.
 Even the death penalty for counterfeiting was insufficient to prevent widespread counterfeiting of high-denomination coins.
-As fake coins spread, use of bank notes grew (eliminating the costly assayability/validation coin flaw).
+As fake coins spread, use of bank notes grew.

-Private vaults committed fraud by issuing more certificates than gold they held (fractional reserve banking), which in turn led to a even further centralization of metal that was stored on the largest banks.
+Private vaults committed fraud by issuing more certificates than metals they held (fractional reserve banking), which in turn led to a even further centralization of metal that was stored on the largest banks.
 These banks became controlled by governments and eventually became paper note-issuing monopolies of precious metals.
 The first country was Britain, which advised by Isaac Newton, introduced the "gold standard" in 1717.

 By 1900 around 50 other countries adopted the same standard.